AshuGoel2810/movie-list/README.md

 # movie-list
-This is search movie list using latest optimization technique
+This is search movie list using latest optimization technique  using #react #redux